harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 There’s also the ethical implications of [AI companies exploiting ghost workers](https://english.elpais.com/economy-and-business/2024-01-01/the-hidden-labor-force-behind-chatgpt-the-drama-of-the-ghost-workers.html) to moderate content.
 The legal implications of [stealing copywrited material to train AI models](https://www.theguardian.com/technology/2024/jan/08/ai-tools-chatgpt-copyrighted-material-openai).
 And the opportunity cost of [loosing your job to AI](https://www.theguardian.com/technology/2024/mar/27/ai-apocalypse-could-take-away-almost-8m-jobs-in-uk-says-report).
 The list goes on.

-For these reasons, I’m right behind this “AI free” idea and what it stands for.
+For these reasons, I’m right behind this “AI-free” idea and what it stands for.

 I like doing difficult things that take time and effort.
 There’s no better feeling than using your fallible head and hands to create original work.
 Ultimately, it’s rewarding.
 Work to be proud of.